dpoznik/yang-painting-pipeline/Compute haplotype components (HCs)/README.md

 # Pipeline to compute haplotype components (HCs)
 Here we describe the pipeline for computing haplotype components (HCs) through [PBWTpaint](https://github.com/richarddurbin/pbwt).
 We should have a genotype file from each chromosome, i.e. 22 genotype files in total.
 Let i denote the chromosome index, the input files are named as ``chr${i}_UKBall.vcf.gz``.

+This pipeline will generate a matrix of HCs, one row per individual and $k$ columns, one for each HC you choose to retain.
+The correct choice of $k$ is likely to be higher than for PCs because they don't overfil genomic correlations, instead identifying increasingly low-variance relatedness structure.

 ## Step 1: Run PBWTpaint for each chromosome
 The first step is to run the below command for each chromosome (i from 1 to 22, you may split it into 22 array jobs):